Veetla Vishesham OTT Release Date and Time: RJ Balaji-Sathyaraj&#39;s Comedy Entertainer Will Stream On Zee5 Tamil

 Urvashi and Sathyaraj play the elderly couple who get pregnant with a child while they already parent two boys who are in their youth.
 The following events that unfurl form the story of Veetla Vishesham.

 The movie, after completing a successful theatrical run will now be available for the viewers to stream digitally.
-The movie will start streaming on Zee5 Tamil exclusively starting July 15.
+Veetla Vishesham will start streaming on Zee5 Tamil exclusively starting July 15.

 Confirming the same, the producer of Veetla Vishesham, Boney Kapoor tweeted: